 Administrators can create custom roles by copying an existing role and editing its properties and privileges.
 You can also create a new, blank role and add privileges to it.

-Blackboard Learn includes numerous administrator privileges that can be applied to different roles depending on your institution's needs.
+Blackboard Learn includes numerous administrator privileges that can be applied to different roles depending on your school's needs.
 For your convenience, Blackboard has developed a comprehensive Administrator Privilege Descriptions spreadsheet that organizes these privileges and provides descriptions for them.